 A descriptive approach to the standard methods of collecting, organizing, and interpreting data.
 Methods of sampling, experimentation, and measurement are covered, as are the frequency tables, distributions, and graphs used to present data collected in such ways.
 Correlation, prediction, causation versus association, and confidence intervals are presented.
 Designed to train students to have a critical eye, and to give them the language with which to express this understanding and criticism.

-Mathematics; Athletic Director
+Mathematics Teacher and Athletic Director

 Plymouth State University - BS Plymouth State University - MEd